 Having donned life jackets and straw hats, our group was ushered to the wooden flat-bottom boat waiting on the water’s edge.
 Including the guide and skipper, there were 8 people in total.

-Our guide pointed out various waterfalls and rock formations along the river bank in both Japanese and English as well as playing a traditional flute at one point to illustrate a story.
+Our guide pointed out various waterfalls and rock formations along the river bank in both Japanese and English as well as played a traditional flute at one point to illustrate a story.

 After a few minutes of tinkering, the captain got the engine going and we continued on our way, arriving at Shingū around 11 am.